The Constanta port complex consists of three areas, of which 2 main maritime ports:

-Constanta Port, the fourth-sized port in Europe, has an area of 3,926 hectares, out of which 1,313 hectares on land and 2,613 hectares on water, with developed length of the external perimeter area of over 30 kilometers between Constanta Municipality and South Agigea.
+The Port of Constanta, the largest seaport in Romania and the fourth largest in Europe, occupies an area of 3,926 hectares, of which 1,313 hectares are land and 2,613 hectares are water, with a developed length of the external perimeter zone of over 30 kilometers between the municipality Constanta and the south of Agigea locality.

 As it is a sea, river and tourism port, it provides several advantages such as: